tlienart/SMC.jl/README.md

 **Notes**
 - FFBS refers to the *Forward Filtering Backward Smoothing*
 - 2FS refers to the *Two Filter Formula*
+- BIS refers to the *Backward Information Smoother* algorithm

 ## References